 - Company employment data.
 This information may reveal that your former employer is systemically prejudiced.
 For example, a lack of people of color in management positions indicates that the hiring partners may be discriminating in favor of white employees.

 - Your journal.
 If you documented any conversations you had with your supervisor or colleagues about your job performance, expectations of job security, etc., that could help prove that your boss’s grounds for firing you were unlawful.
-The most valuable written records include dates, locations, and the names of all the participants to the conversation.
+The most valuable written records include dates, locations, and the names of all the participants in the conversation.

 Your California employment attorney can also conduct an investigation in search of evidence or witnesses helpful to your case.
 Your attorney can request necessary documents from your former employer so you do not have to deal with them directly.